 *Belly: You can’t lay on your belly: When we do a prone exercise during class, the expecting client will need to modify the exercise by sitting instead of laying on the box.
 She can then do similar arm movements from that position.

-*Back: Guidelines for pregnant women say you can’t lay on your back after a certain number of weeks.
-In practice, this rule really depends on how the women is feeling.
+*Back: All exercise guidelines for pregnant women say you can’t lay on your back after a certain number of weeks.
 Some women feel comfortable being on their back for a few minutes at a time.
 In class, we spend time on our backs so this is something each women needs to think about before class.

 *Ab work: Once the bump pops, if you feel OK on your back, then can do the ab work but we recommend eliminating the upper body lift.